-The administration of the County's deferred compensation plan, a voluntary employeecontributory tax-deferred savings plan, is a discretionary activity that the County sponsors in order to provide County employees with another means to supplement their retirement income.
+The administration of the County's deferred compensation plan, a voluntary employee-contributory tax-deferred savings plan, is a discretionary activity that the County sponsors in order to provide County employees with another means to supplement their retirement income.
 The County's deferred compensation plan is authorized and governed by Section 457 of the Internal Revenue Code.
 The Treasurer also administers the County's 401(a) plan for certain qualified employee groups.

-The Final Budget includes funding 57.86 for full-time equivalent positions at a net county cost of \$1,812,233.
-The budget includes a decrease in net county cost of \$114,233 and no change in full-time equivalent positions.
+The Proposed Budget includes funding for 57.86 full-time equivalent positions at a net county cost of \$1,825,504.
+The budget includes a decrease in net county cost of \$100,962 and no change in full-time equivalent positions.